apache/amoro-site/amoro-site/content/download.md

 # Download

 Please choose an Amoro version to download from the following tables.
-It is recommended you use the latest release.
+It is recommended you use the latest version.

 Please verify the release with corresponding hashes(sha512), signatures and [project release KEYS](https://downloads.apache.org/incubator/amoro/KEYS).